JordiSod/JordiSod/README.md

 ### Hi there 👋

+I just finished my Le Wagon Bootcamp at Le Wagon Mexico and will be adding new features to my GitHub page.
+Watch this space!

 <!--
 **JordiSod/JordiSod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.